jhumelsine/jhumelsine.github.io/_posts/2026-04-05-ai-and-developer.md

 Let's examine several ways to leverage Generative AI.

+Two kinds of concerns for developers
+* Those who care about the clarity and structure of the code.
+* Those who care about delivering something to the customer/user as quickly as possible.

+The first concern may not be as critical as before ... or maybe it's even more critical.

 ### Vibe Coding
 You can never put too much water into the nuclear reactor. https://www.instagram.com/reel/C8xj8C1y7n1/